WTSTiNy/DeCryPt/README.md

 `$ python3 DeCryPt.py`

+ Working On for V2 as in July, 2024
+[ We're back ! & better]

 # To-Do for v2:
 - [ ] Scrape from multiple/different sites
 - [ ] Cooldown [High Doubted to be added]